SpyrosHerodotou/TaxFiguresCalculator/README.txt

 The TaxFiguresCalculator System was developed on .NET Core 2.1.

-It implements foundamentals of Domain Driven Developement (DDD) as well as making use of well structure SOLID Principles.
+It implements foundamentals of Clean Architecture, Domain Driven Developement (DDD) as well as making use of well structured, formatted
+ SOLID Principles.

-The Database Engine is based on an Database First Approach, using Entity Framework Core.
+The Database Engine is based on an Database First Approach, using Entity Framework Core ORM.

-Under DBSCript folder you can find the SQL CREATE SCHEMA SCRIPT that will generate the schema for the Database
+Under DBSCript folder you can find the SQL schema create script that will generate the schema for the Database and some pre-populated data for 'Customer' and 'Accounts'

+You will need to update the "SQL Server Connection String"  found at the "appsettings.json" file.

+I have also provided an IIS publish Deployed app if you would like to plug it and play!

 ------Table Heirarchy-----
-Client 1-to->many Accounts 1-to->Many Transactions
+Customer 1-to->many Accounts 1-to->Many Transactions

 -----Tax Figures Calculator Database Requirements-----

-The 'Client Table' and 'Account' Table Must have populated values.
+The 'Customer Table' and 'Account' Table Must have populated values.

 ----Tax Figures Calculator User Expirience Requirements----

-.All Transaction Tasks on the System occur on behalf of the 'Client' selected upon accesing the system.
+.All Transaction Tasks on the System occur on behalf of the 'Customer' selected upon accesing the system.

-.The user must select the Client to which he chooses to Upload/Manage Transactions while visiting the system.
+.The user must select the Customer to which he chooses to Upload/Manage Transactions while visiting the system.

-.The is a Client

 -----Upload Excel Requirements----